lf-edge/eve/README.md

 Once in a container you can run the usual xl commands to start VMs and interact with Xen.

+# How to use on an ARM board

 While running everything on your laptop with qemu could be fun, nothing beats real hardware.
 The most cost-effective option, not surprisingly,